WalterPlinge/odin-graphics-playground/opengl/README.md

 			- Changes the camera space to a box that can fit in screen space
 			- Odin has functions to help with this matrix (core:math.linalg.matrix4_perspective, core:math/linalg/glsl.mat4Perspective)
 - This is easily applied by passing this to a matrix uniform in the vertex shader

+## Normals: using normals for basic lighting

+- Normals can be passed to shaders just like positions, using an attribute array
+- Normals can be stored in many ways
+	- A separate buffer object
+	- The same buffer object, after the positions (looks like [P P P N N N], the example uses this one)
+	- The same buffer obejct, interleaved (looks like [P N P N P N], using `glVertexAttribPointer`'s `stride` parameter)